-Using LRV to Paint a Room with Vaulted Ceilings / Tall Walls
+Using LRV to Paint a Room with High Ceilings / Tall Walls

-When it comes to home design, high ceilings are a great idea if you love expansive, airy, and bright spaces.
-However, for those of you who like things a bit more cozy and intimate, 2-storey walls can be overwhelming and challenging to work with.
+When it comes to home design, high ceilings are a great idea if you love expansive spaces.
+However, for those of you who like things a bit more intimate, two-storey walls and their accompanying high ceilings can be challenging to live in.

-And while there could be (and will be) multiple blog posts written about decorating and painting these large walls, today we’re going to focus on the one MAGICAL paint tip that will save you a lot of messing around when trying to pick a paint colour for your 2-storey space.
+That’s why today, we’re focusing on one MAGICAL paint tip that will save you a lot of messing around when trying to pick a paint colour for your two-storey space.

-The smaller a wall space is, the less opportunity it has to reflect light back into the room.
-The larger the wall space is, the more chance it has to reflect light back, which in turn can make a paint colour look lighter and brighter.
-This is one reason why those weeee willy little paint chips, and even sample boards can be misleading when you want to know how light/bright/dark a colour will look on a larger scale.
+The smaller a wall is, the less opportunity it has to reflect light back into the room.
+The larger a wall is, the more chance it has to reflect light back, which in turn can make a paint colour look lighter and brighter.
+This is one reason why those weeee little paint chips, and even sample boards, can be misleading when you want to know how light/bright/dark a colour will look on a larger scale.

-The other thing to consider is the amount of natural/artificial light that is in the room.
-If more light is available, then more will be reflected back – using LRV to it’s advantage.
-If there isn’t much light available, there won’t be as much light to be reflected (I’m a rocket scientist, I know).
+The other thing to consider is the amount of natural/artificial light that’s in the room.
+If there’s more light available, then more will be reflected back – using LRV, or LIGHT REFLECTANCE VALUE, to its advantage.
+If there isn’t much light available, there won’t be as much light to reflect, and a paint colour won’t be shown as well.

-While this isn’t a 2-storey room, this is a GREAT example of how light affects a paint colour on a single wall space…
+While this next photo doesn’t show a two-storey room, it’s a GREAT example of how light affects a paint colour on a single wall space…

-So, atrociously long story short is that if you have a large, 2 storey-wall space that is reasonably well-lit, you can expect it to bounce some GOOD light back into the room which will TOTALLY affect the look of the paint colour you choose (it will look lighter), regardless of whether the colour is light or dark.
+So, atrociously long story short is that if you have a large, two-storey wall that’s reasonably well-lit, you can expect it to bounce the light it’s given back into the room which will TOTALLY affect the look of the paint colour you choose (it will look lighter), regardless of whether the colour is light or dark.

 (If you don’t know how to find the LRV, read all about it here – it’s easy!)